open-xchange/appsuite-middleware/documentation/command_line_tools/miscellaneous/getmissingservices.md

 **-n**,**--name** *bundleName*
 : The optional bundle's symbolic name

-**-A**, **--adminuser** *adminUser*
+**-A**, **--adminuser** *masterAdmin*
-: Thge admin user name for authentication.
+: The master admin user name for authentication.
 Optional, depending on your configuration.

 **-P**, **--adminpass** *masterAdminPassword*
-: The admin password for authentication.
+: The master admin password for authentication.
 Optional, depending on your configuration.

 **-h**, **--help**
 : Prints a help text